Seven decades of exploring planetary interiors with rotating convection experiments: Cylindrical radial gravity

 \subsection{Rotating magnetoconvection in spherical annulus experiments}

 Extrapolating rotating convection experiments to Earth yields estimates that are inconsistent with geomagnetic data, for which the Lorentz force usually takes the blame.
 It was therefore natural for rotating magnetoconvection experiments to emerge.
-There are essentially three strategies to go about these experiments: letting the fluid motion itself generate is own magnetic field, putting a magnet around the experiment, or bringing the experiment to a magnet.
+There are essentially three strategies to go about these experiments: letting the fluid motion itself generate its own magnetic field, putting a magnet around the experiment, or bringing the experiment to a magnet.

-The first strategy, dynamo experiments, however poses such a challenge in its own that no working concept of a convective dynamo experiment has been put forward yet.
-There are even claims that such experiments are impossible at laboratory scale \cite{Tilgner2000}.
+The first strategy, dynamo experiments, however, poses such a challenge on its own that no working concept of a convective dynamo experiment has been put forward yet.
+There are even claims that such experiments are impossible at laboratory scale \cite{Tilgner2000}. {Time will tell...}